 MAC Address Randomization: A Double-Edged Sword

-While MAC address randomization under the Moving Target Defense (MTD) umbrella confers an additional layer of security, it also introduces challenges in asset visibility.
-Traditionally, MAC addresses have been vital for asset tracking and network management.
+While MAC address randomization under the Moving Target Defense (MTD cyber security) umbrella confers an additional layer of security, it also introduces challenges in asset visibility.
+Additionally, MAC addresses have been vital for asset tracking and network management.
 Randomization renders these traditional methods ineffective, creating the need for new asset visibility solutions.

 Anchoring in the Physical Layer

+Moving target defense introduces a dynamic layer to the traditional static security measures.
 With fluctuating MAC addresses, the physical layer of the network becomes the final “anchor” for asset visibility.
-This refers to the actual hardware components — the computers, servers, switches, and routers physically connected to a network or as a USB peripheral.
+This refers to the actual hardware components.
+The computers, servers, switches, and routers physically connected to a network or as a USB peripheral.
 Because these components are static compared to their ever-changing MAC addresses, they offer a stable point for asset tracking and management.